 The final touch was rubbing on some gold gilding wax.

 The AS wax should cure for 20 days at least before the piece is moved around and touched too much.
-After that wax is an excellent sealer and will protect the piece well.
+After that curing time the wax is an excellent sealer and will protect the piece very well.
 I have never rewaxed anything.
 You have to do the wax properly though.
 There should be lots of youtube videos I have on my channel on waxing.
 My channel is Rita Shurmer Art.